Lobo Pack Basketball: New Mexico State Preview

 Breakdown:

-The New Mexico Lobos will look to end a two-game losing streak when they pay a visit to their in-state rivals the New Mexico State Aggies on Tuesday night.
+The New Mexico Lobos will look to extend their winning streak to two as they play host to in-state rival New Mexico State on Monday night in The Pit.

-This is the first time in nearly two years that the two rivals will have played one another.
-Due to the COVID-19 pandemic, both did not schedule one another last season.
+The Lobos topped the Aggies in a thriller last Tuesday night in Las Cruces, winning 101-94.

-The Lobos come into the game with a 4-3 record, after losing both of their contests in the Las Vegas Invitational last week, losing to UAB to start, 86-73, and then dropping 73-58 to Towson on Friday night.
+The game was delayed due to a power outage, which knocked the ESPN stream off the air for the remainder of the contest.

 What to expect from New Mexico State: